swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 }
 ```

+### Exporting to ObjC

+`deinit` isolation is relevant only when subclassing, but ObjC code cannot subclass Swift classes.
+Generated  `*-Swift.h` files contain no information about `deinit` isolation.

+### Interaction with distributed actors

+`deinit` declared in the code of the distributed actor applies only to the local actor and can be isolated as described above.
+Remote proxy has an implicit compiler-generated `deinit` which is never isolated.

 ## Source compatibility

 Proposal makes previously invalid code valid.

-Proposal may alter behaviour of existing GAIT and actors when last release happens on the different actor.
-It is unlikely that `deinit` of GAIT or an actor would have a synchronous externally-observable side effect that can be safely executed on a different actor.
+Proposal may alter behavior of existing GAIT and actors when last release happens on the different actor.
+But it is very unlikely that `deinit` of GAIT or an actor would have a synchronous externally-observable side effect that can be safely executed on a different actor.

 ## Effect on ABI stability